HL7/fhir-qi-core/input/pages/qdm-to-qicore.md

 *Priority indicates the urgency of the procedure or the encounter referenced.
 In \[electronic clinical quality measures\] (eCQMs) the priority attribute will help specify elective from urgent encounters (e.g., hospital admissions) or procedures.
-Priority is a codable concept (i.e., may use a direct reference code or a value set).
+Priority is a codeable concept (i.e., may use a direct reference code or a value set).
 For example, priority is used to express an elective procedure or encounter from an emergency procedure or encounter.*